Lindt8/ng-imager/docs/dev/architecture.md

       - Compute the angle between the cone axis and the vector from apex to prior point.
       - Use Δ = |θ_calc − θ_est| as the quality metric; the permutation with the smallest Δ is selected.
       - When no explicit prior is configured, the imaging plane center is used as a reasonable default prior point.
-    - This gamma cone path is implemented and produces images for PHITS toy data, but full physics validation is still pending; current results for gammas are limited by uncertainty in the PHITS gamma tally configuration.
+    - This gamma cone path is implemented and produces images.

 - Priors (`physics.priors`) support both point and line priors and are constructed via `make_prior(cfg.prior)`.
 The same prior object is used for neutron and gamma cone selection, with a fallback to the imaging plane center when no prior is provided.